Best Quarterbacks in New York Giants History

 - Manning and his brother Peyton Manning are the only two brothers to play quarterback in the Super Bowl and the only two to win the Super Bowl MVP award.
 Peyton won the award with the Indianapolis Colts in Super Bowl XLI.

 - Manning's streak of 210 consecutive starts at quarterback was two games longer than Peyton's streak of 208 starts with the Colts.

 - Speaking of Peyton Manning, Collins was the quarterback who broke Peyton's consecutive-start streak, when he started for the Colts in Week 1 of the 2011 season.

-Manning and 2019 draft pick Jones played for the same college coach, David Nelson Cutcliffe—Manning at Old Miss and Jones at Duke.
+Manning and 2019 draft pick Jones played for the same college coach, David Cutcliffe—Manning at Old Miss and Jones at Duke.